Itch Relief for Dogs : Best Products Review

 However if your dog's itchiness is occasional or mild there are plenty of totally safe ways to treat mild itching at home.
 Trying to break your dog’s itch-scratch cycle is difficult but there are a number of steps you can take.

-Before you rush out and buy products, let's take a look at some of the long and short term options to help you control your dog’s itchy skin and bring some much needed relief.
+Before you rush out and buy products, let's take a look at both the long and short term options available to you to help control your dog’s itchy skin and bring some much needed relief.

 If you're looking for a long term solution then try soothing from the inside out by adding a tried and tested supplement to your dog's diet.

-The addition of flax or fish oil to your dog food can stop the urge to scratch whilst it soothes and calms their skin.
+The addition of salmon or flax oil to your dog food can stop the urge to scratch whilst it soothes and calms their skin.
 Both these oils have been proven to help with itching and they possess anti-inflammatory qualities.